Starship Troopers (film): Development as Bug Hunt at Outpost 7

 Since the release of RoboCop (1987), producer Jon Davison had aimed to develop another project that would reunite key members of its creative team, including writer Edward Neumeier and stop motion animator Phil Tippett.
 Neumeier and his co-writer Michael Miner had struggled to develop new story ideas in the intervening years and, realizing their partnership was no longer effective, Neumeier began working alone on a story treatment titled Bug Hunt at Outpost 7.
 His treatment was intended to be a comedic, jingoistic, and xenophobic war film pitting the heroes against insects—chosen due to his wife's fear of them—set against the backdrop of a teenage romance story.

 In December 1991, Neumeier brought his treatment to Davison at Warner Bros.
 Studios, Burbank, which also headquartered TriStar Pictures, with whom Davison had a pre-existing development deal.
 Davison realized the treatment bore similarities to the 1959 science fiction novel, Starship Troopers, by Robert A. Heinlein.
 The novel had received a strongly divided reception on its release for promoting military power and necessary violence while criticizing liberal social programs, but had remained a popular work.
 Neumeier and Davison considered directly adapting Starship Troopers, but Davison assumed the film adaptation rights would already be taken and encouraged Neumeier to continue with his treatment, retitled Outpost 7.

-By late 1992, Neumeier had completed the Outpost 7 treatment, alternately known as Bug Hunt.
+By late 1992, Neumeier had completed the Outpost 7 treatment, alternatively known as Bug Hunt.
 Davison presented it to TriStar executive Chris Lee, who rejected it.
 Neumeier and Davison learned that the rights for Starship Troopers were available and instead pitched an adaptation of the novel using elements of Outpost 7.
 Lee was more receptive, and the pair also gained support from other executives, including TriStar head of production Mike Medavoy, who had supported their work on RoboCop.
 The rights to Starship Troopers were purchased and Neumeier began adapting Outpost 7 to more closely fit Heinlein's novel.